3 Days in Warsaw – Plan the Best Warsaw Itinerary

 Evening: Join a Pub Crawl in Warsaw

+From there, you will head to three other venues with free entry and a free shot on arrival.
 And after that, follow your guide to three more popular bars, enjoying a complimentary welcome shot at each.

 And last but not least, you’ll get VIP access to a premier nightclub in Warsaw.
 This pub crawl offers a perfect blend of fun, camaraderie, and an authentic Warsaw party experience.